 These are some of the top list adventures that this island is famous for.
 They are conducted along the Tanzania coastline and the island is bordered by most of the coral reefs.
 Between the island and mainland Tanzania, there are Pemba channel shelves with a depth of about 2000 meters.
 This island is also popular for its sea fish species that include among others whales, barracuda, tuna, and sharks.
 The area is an ideal play site for experienced divers.

 This area can be visited by use of boat from Wesha although it is also easier for one to take excursions via travel agencies or hotels.
 This forms part of the Pemba Conservation Area and spans to cover the western coast of Pemba.
 Note that all snorkelers, divers have to pay for an admission fee.
 While inside this area, you will be surrounded by crystal waters and beautiful coral reefs and this makes it the best for diving experiences in East Africa.

 This lies close to Kangagani approximately two kilometers east of the new primary road just between Chake-Chake and Wete.
 This sanctuary offers refuge to most of the wildlife species with its major highlight being the stunning colony of Pemba flying foxes, a huge bat indigenous

 Visit Ngezi forest reserve

-In the northeastern side of Pemba, you will be welcomed by the think and beautiful Ngezi that is one of the left areas of the native forests which formerly was covered by the island and it is near the rainforest.
+On the northeastern side of Pemba, you will be welcomed by the think and beautiful Ngezi which is one of the left areas of the native forests which formerly was covered by the island and it is near the rainforest.
 This sanctuary is preserved by a 1476 hectare reserve and its forest is full of vines with most of the vervet monkeys.
-There are also 2 nature trails that take you via the forest with off trail walks which is ideal for nature lovers and birders can also take the easier route to spot out most of the endemic Pemba scops owl or embark on a bat watching walk.
+There are also 2 nature trails that take you via the forest with off-trail walks which is ideal for nature lovers and birders can also take the easier route to spot out most of the endemic Pemba scops owl or embark on a bat watching walk.